3ls3/TheProjectionWizard/step_2_schema/README.md

-# Step 2 Schema - Target Definition
+# Step 2 Schema - Target Definition & Feature Schema Assist

-This module contains the logic for Target Confirmation (Task 3) in The Projection Wizard pipeline.
+This module contains the logic for Target Confirmation (Task 3) and Key Feature Schema Assist & Confirmation (Task 4) in The Projection Wizard pipeline.

 ## Functions